rmj86/taylor-bundles/README.md

 Thus far the bundles have been rendred in monochrome.
 We can color code the Taylor curves, and thus see how much density they contribute to an area of the bundle according to their point of origin.

-For example, if we color them based on this scheme, where the curves originating on the "peaks" of the curve are yellow and the ones originating in the "valleys" are blue,
+As an example we use this scheme.
+The curves originating on the "peaks" of the curve are yellow and the ones originating in the "valleys" are blue, with a gradient in between:

 ![Figure 8](figures/readme_fig8.png)

-the bundle looks as such:
+The bundle looks as such:

 ![Figure 9](figures/readme_fig9.png)